 StrongDM Gateway AMI Installation Guide

-The StrongDM Gateway Amazon Machine Image (AMI) makes it easy to deploy gateways and relays when launching Amazon EC2 instances.
-The AMI comes with the StrongDM gateway pre-installed, so you don’t have to create a gateway manually in the StrongDM Admin UI—all you have to do is launch an EC2 instance and you are ready to connect to your resource.
+The StrongDM Gateway Amazon Machine Image (AMI) makes it easy to deploy nodes (gateways and relays) when launching Amazon EC2 instances.
+The AMI comes with the StrongDM package pre-installed.
+When you launch the EC2 instance using the correct token, the node registers in your StrongDM organization without you having to manually create it, and you are ready to connect to your resource.

 This guide describes how to attach the StrongDM Gateway AMI to a new EC2 instance, set a StrongDM token, and enable the correct security settings in order to connect to EC2 through StrongDM.